The measurement problem and scientific realism: Introduction

-Through a critical revision of how alternative Bohmian theories and interpretations have characterised the measurement problem and supposedly solved it e.g., \emph{von Neumann’s formulation} (SQM), some \emph{non-collapse interpretations} (NSQM), the \emph{Bohmian approach} (BQM) and \emph{objective collapse interpretations} (GRW), our main contribution consists in understanding in what precise realist sense this problem associated with quantum theory is a problem for quantum philosophers.
+Through a critical revision of how these quantum theories and interpretations have characterised the measurement problem and/or supposedly solved it, our main contribution consists in understanding in what precise realist sense this problem associated with QM is a problem for quantum philosophers.
 We seek to demonstrate that, to put it crudely, \emph{the measurement problem is a problem for semantic realism}, which is a necessary but not sufficient condition for fully fledged scientific realism.
-Considering this analysis, we shall support the claim that QM, SQM and NSQM entail serious concerns regarding objectivity, understanding, and/or predictive reliability in our theoretical dealings with phenomena, all of which can be solved by elaborating, clarifying and extending the objective correspondence that is hypothesised to hold between these theories and the world they describe.\footnote{In contrast, advocates of \emph{perspectivalism} or \emph{rainforest realism} believe that this problem can be dissolved by abandoning some deeply rooted epistemological and metaphysical commitments incompatible with QM.
+Considering this analysis, we shall support the claim that UQM, SQM, FRQM and NSQM entail serious concerns regarding objectivity, understanding, and predictive reliability in our theoretical dealings with phenomena, all of which can be overcome by elaborating, clarifying and extending the objective correspondence that is hypothesised to hold between these theories and the world they describe.\footnote{In contrast, advocates of \emph{perspectivalism} or \emph{rainforest realism} believe that this problem can be \emph{dissolved} by abandoning some deeply rooted epistemological and metaphysical commitments incompatible with QM.
 Although these approaches deserve special attention, they shall lie beyond the scope of this paper.} In so doing, we will be able to identify precisely where this problem and its corresponding solution are to be located in the realism-antirealism debate.

 Our methodological procedure goes as follows: in Sections \ref{sec2} and \ref{sec3} we lay down an appropriate characterisation of scientific realism based on physics; in Section \ref{sec4} we proceed to describe the measurement process; in Section \ref{sec5} we support the claim that the measurement problem is a semantic realist struggle by identifying the underlying realist criteria that are at stake in QM; finally, in Section \ref{sec6}, we write some concluding remarks.